Best UNESCO World Heritage Sites to Explore

 7. Angkor Wat, Cambodia

-Why should you make the trip to Angkor Wat?
+Why should you visit Angkor Wat?

 Some Helpful Tips for Your Trip: